 Co-author Christoph Zöckler from the UNEP-World Conservation Monitoring Centre says: “The establishment of these results comes at a crucial time for finding accurate indicators to monitor global biodiversity as governments strive to meet their targets of reducing biodiversity loss.”

 The findings of the first ASTI report will be presented at the ‘State of the Arctic’ Conference in Miami, USA.
-The full report is available from www.asti.is on Wednesday 17th March, 2010.
+The full report will be available to download from www.asti.is on Wednesday 17th March, 2010.

 The Arctic Species Trend Index (ASTI) uses population monitoring data to track trends in marine, terrestrial and freshwater Arctic vertebrate species.
 The index allows for a composite measure of the overall population trends of Arctic vertebrate populations.
 It can also be organized to display trends based on taxonomy, biome or region.
 The Index tracks almost 1000 Arctic vertebrate population data-sets by biome, taxa, migratory status and so on.
 The Arctic Species Trend Index was commissioned by the Arctic Council’s CAFF Circumpolar Biodiversity Monitoring Program.
 The development of the index was a collaboration between the CBMP, the Zoological Society of London, UNEP World Conservation Monitoring Centre and the Worldwide Fund for Nature.
 Further information is available from: www.asti.is